 You could also use money management tools to help you stay on top of your spending.
 For example, if you have the HSBC Mobile Banking app, you can use transaction notifications to keep track of your spending.
 You can set up notifications for spending or receiving money – or both.

 Comparison websites allow you compare quotes, to see if you're getting the best price for your household expenses, such as gas, electricity or broadband.

 Even saving a small amount each month can really add up over the course of a year.
 If you’re able to switch to cheaper deals, try putting the amount you’ve saved each month into your savings account.
 You could set up a standing order so you don’t even have to think about it.

 Get more tips about managing your bills.

 Food shopping is one of the biggest weekly expenses for families in the UK.
 From setting a budget, to planning your meals and storing your food, there's a range of things you can do to cut your spending.

-It’s easy to sign up to different online services and then forget about them.
-These could be costing you money every month.
+Whether it’s fitness apps, TV or magazine subscriptions, it’s easy to sign up to different services and then forget about them.

 Take a look at your transactions and make a list of all the subscription services you’re paying for.